tableflip/tableflip/Constitution.md

 #### Statutory Sick Pay

-**4.5** Members who become too ill to work shall receive the minimum statutory sick pay for upto 28 weeks.
+**4.5** Members who become too ill to work shall receive the minimum statutory sick pay for up to 28 weeks.
 To qualify for statutory sick pay a member must have been sick for 4 consecutive days.
 After 2 consecutive weeks of statutory sick pay the member must obtain a 'fit-note' from a GP or Hospital Doctor and submit this to the co-operative.

 #### Statutory Leave Entitlement